 West Polesie Biosphere Reserve is situated about 40 km north-east of Lublin adjacent to Ukraine’s Shatskiy Biosphere Reserve.
 It comprises a vast open lowland landscape with a mosaic of swamps, moors, lakes, rivers and forests which have a high biodiversity and include patches of extensive economical use areas.
 The whole area is a melting pot of inhabitants of different cultures, nationalities and religions.
 Villages in this rural area show many examples of traditional wooden architecture and still maintain a cultural and folklore life.

 As Man and Biosphere Reserves protect the most important natural regions of Poland they can be treated as a real determinants of the most precious natural areas in Poland.
-We advise all tourists to discover this outstanding natural areas during their trips to Poland.
+ITS Poland advises all tourists to discover this outstanding natural areas during their trips to Poland.

 Author: Agnieszka Szwedzińska